Cephra/blog/content/about/index.md

 Welcome to my private blog where I post about things, that I'm either
-- currently working on in my free time
+- currently working on in my spare time
 - have worked on in the past
 - or just interested in